Skip to main content

 1. EXECUTIVE SUMMARY

-CVSS v4 8.4
+CVSS v4 9.2

-Equipment: CNCSoft-G2
+Equipment: FactoryTalk

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could cause a buffer overflow condition and allow remote code execution.
+Successful exploitation of this vulnerability could allow an attacker to perform unauthenticated remote code execution.

 3. TECHNICAL DETAILS